Registration is open! Start an application here.

-The unique colors and patterns of animals have inspired many outfits in the fashion industry to the creation of a display screen of e-readers.
 In this camp students will learn how different animals see color and use color to survive and communicate with other animals in their ecosystem.
-Students will learn concepts by using light experiments, art projects, reviewing nature documentaries, and designing a prototype using colors and patterns to solve an issue in their community.
-Also meet some new animal friends that will visit.
-If you love animals or want to be a vet this camp is for you!
-This class will be taught by Marshall biology professor (and mother of 4) Dr. Jackie Fannin, and long time WVSA staff, Jordan Holman!
+The unique colors and patterns of animals have inspired humans in many ways – from designs in the fashion industry to displays on screens of e-readers.
+Students will learn concepts by using light experiments, making art projects, reviewing nature documentaries, and designing a prototype using colors and patterns to solve an issue in their community.
+Campers will also meet some new animal friends!
+If you love animals or want to be a veterinarian, then this camp is for you!
+This class will be taught by Marshall biology professor (and mother of 4) Dr. Jackie Fannin, and long-time West Virginia Science Adventures staff, Jordan Holman.

 June 19-June 23, 2023

 Explore the unseen world of microorganisms.
 You will work in a real science lab to collect, culture, and observe bacteria, protozoa, and fungi.
 Spend the week doing fun, hands on experiments in microbiology.
 This will be a great introduction to biomedical and health-related science.
-If you have an interest in becoming a doctor, veterinarian or research scientist, this camp is for you.
+If you have an interest in becoming a doctor, veterinarian, or research scientist, then this camp is for you.
 This class will be taught by Marshall Professor (and mom) Dr. Wendy Trzyna in the Microbiology lab.
-Rigorous and fun!!
+The experiences will be rigorous and fun!